Thu., Aug. 28, 2008

 Graveling Point, that is.

-Every year some of the season’s first striped bass are reeled in at the quarter-mile stretch of beach at the convergence of Great Bay and the Mullica River, near the end of Radio Road in Mystic Island.
+Every year some of the season’s first striped bass are reeled in at this quarter-mile stretch of beach, located at the convergence of Great Bay and the Mullica River, near the end of Radio Road in Mystic Island.

 Why here?

-And at this time of year, many anglers are yet to put boats in the water.
+Plus, at this time of year, many anglers are yet to put boats in the waters.

-But a few other areas on the bay and river are popular with bank anglers and give up plenty of the fish early in the season.
+But a few other areas on the bay and river are popular with bank anglers, giving up plenty of the fish early in the season.
 These include Pebble Beach on the bay at Ohio Drive, the banks of the Mullica around the Garden State Parkway Bridge, and Clarks Landing up the river.

 Bloodworms are traditionally the bait of choice for the early season stripers.
-Baits like bloodworms and grass shrimp seem easiest for the stripers to digest when the metabolism of the fish is slowed down from the cold water.
+Baits like bloods and grass shrimp seem easiest for the stripers to digest, when the metabolism of the fish is slowed down from the cold.

-Berkley artificial bloodworms can also draw attention, but not as much as the real deal.
-Still, the artificial bloods are a smart addition to the tackle box as a standby when real worms run out.
+Berkley artificial bloodworms can also draw bites, but not as much as the real deal.
+Still, the artificial bloods are a smart addition to the tackle box as a standby, when real worms run out.

 Graveling Point juts out into the convergence of Great Bay